 When you consider that search engines deliver nearly 80% of all global desktop traffic, it’s clear that businesses need a well-developed SEO strategy to succeed online.

-But unfortunately, a lot of businesses stop at the basics, limiting their SEO to activities like adding keywords to site pages or seeking backlinks from relevant, reputable websites.
+But unfortunately, a lot of businesses stop at the basics, limiting their SEO activities to quick keyword finder usage, basic on-page SEO, or seeking backlinks from relevant, reputable websites.
 Don’t make the same mistake – this is just the tip of the iceberg of what SEO has to offer your brand.

 You might not know it, but email marketing is a must-have for your SEO strategy.
 With the right techniques, you can use your email list to boost your ranking in search engines, drive more traffic to your website and – most importantly – increase on-site conversions.